Leap Years are Stupid

 Notice the chevron-like > shape that results from the multiple layers of nesting?
 It turns out that’s fairly typical of a first-pass mental model of the algorithm, at least in a language where indentation is meaningful.
 It’s not the most elegant form – we’ll get to that – but it conveys some important properties about our algorithm:

 It’s simple.
 You have one argument, you perform (up to) three tests on it using a basic math operation, and it’s the same operation for all three tests.
 The most complicated thing you need to know to solve it is how your language performs the modulo operation.
 Once you’ve got that, comparison with zero, simple conditions, and how to return a Boolean-equivalent value in your language of choice you’re golden.
-After five minutes of well-focussed instruction a novice to any high-level language should be able to bash out a general solution that mimics the above pseudocode.
+After five minutes of well-focused instruction a novice to any high-level language should be able to bash out a general solution that mimics the above pseudocode.

 It’s progressive.
 After each successive test you either know the answer or you know what to ask next.
 Most algorithms – indeed most non-trivial problems – aren’t nearly so cut and dried.
 There is no need for complicated branching, or your language’s version of